Troubles in the Broughton

 The federal government and the Department of Fisheries and Oceans has knowingly supported the collapse of our west coast ecology and worked hand in glove with the industry.
 The provincial government has jurisdiction only over the land base that the fish farms are often attached to.
 They have not stood up to the fish farm/federal government alliance and instead have passed the baton to First Nations in the form of the United Nations UNDRIP proclamation.

-BCBL: Do you have hope that solutions will be found in a timely manner for the environmental problems in the Broughton?
+BCBL: Do you have at least some hope that solutions will be found in a timely manner for the environmental problems in the Broughton?

 GC: Everything that may appear hopeful is usually the result of a battle won.
 The straits of the Broughton were once home to many humpback whales but they were hunted almost to extinction in the early to mid twentieth century.
 Thirty years ago they began returning and slowly built to a population of about eighty mammals by 2018.
 Today, almost any marine journey in the Broughton will include the sound of a humpback’s exhaled breath or the slapping of a massive fin on the waters surface as they feed on krill, sand lance and herring.
 It’s not unusual to catch site of them breaching out of the water, their magnificent bodies appearing to defy gravity.